sonnenpelzx/sonnenpelzx/README.md

  ---

 ### :smile: About Me:
-  - 🌱 I am currently on exchange at HKUST in Hong Kong
+  -  I was on exchange at HKUST in Hong Kong
-  - 💬 I am experienced with working on projects in larger teams
+  -  I was an intern at Lufthansa Technik in Hamburg
-  - ⚡ In my free time, I enjoy doing leetcode problems and tinkering with the ESP32.
+  -  In my free time, I enjoy tinkering with the ESP32.

   ---
 👨‍💻 Some projects I have worked on: